vand3rlinden/vand3rlinden.github.io/content/post/pgp-secure-email-communication.md

 In general, S/MIME is easier to deploy since it is built into many enterprise email platforms and allows certificate management through a central authority.
 PGP, on the other hand, is more popular among privacy-conscious individuals because of its decentralized nature and the transparency it offers.

-PGP provides confidentiality, integrity, authentication, and non-repudiation (CIANA Triad) for email communication, in the same way as S/MIME.
+PGP provides confidentiality, integrity, authentication, and non-repudiation (often grouped as the CIANA triad) for email communication, in the same way as S/MIME.
 However, non-repudiation in PGP is more easily challenged, especially if a private key is compromised or weakly tied to a verifiable identity.
 Since PGP is decentralized, there is often no authority backing to prove that a specific key belongs to a particular person.
 For example, if someone claims, _“That wasn’t me, someone else used my key”_, it can be difficult to disprove.
 In contrast, S/MIME relies on Certificate Authorities (CAs) that may perform identity verification (e.g., checking a passport or company ownership), providing stronger legal assurance in such cases.
 This is where S/MIME’s centralized approach can offer an advantage.

 ## Why encrypt and sign emails with PGP?
 1. **Keep your email private**: Most email is sent in plain text, your actual messages are stored unencrypted on the email provider’s servers.
 That means providers, or anyone who gains access to their systems, can read your email content.
 PGP encryption ensures that only the intended recipient can decrypt your message, even if the email provider is compromised.